 Continues Physics 401.
 Use of current computer technology is integral.
+Prerequisite: Grade of C or better in PHYS 401

 PHYS 403 Introduction to Particle Physics

 Introduces the concepts necessary to understand the structure of matter at the most fundamental level.
 Considers matter in terms of its most elementary constituents, and discusses the properties, classifications, and forces which act on these particles.
 Discusses the relationship between conservation laws and symmetries.
 The experimental study of elementary particles is discussed throughout the course.
 Concludes with a discussion of outstanding questions in the field.